Winter Oral Health Tips

 Tip #3 – Chapped Lips: Chapped lips is one of the most common ailments of the winter season.
 To avoid painful cracked lips this season, invest in a good lip salve with SPF+ to keep them protected.
 In addition, it’s important to mention that your body moisturizes from the inside out, so remember to keep up with your daily water intake to help to keep your lips moisturized!

 Tip #4 – Cavity Care: Let’s face it, the best part of the winter season is all the delicious foods!
 It’s fine to give into temptation and indulge in sweet treats, but just be sure to properly brush and floss afterwards to avoid cavities!
 In addition, always remember to drink plenty of water to help rinse away food particles and bacteria from your mouth!
 Incorporating dental friendly foods into your winter diet to help with cavity prevention will also benefit you!
 Foods such as crunchy fruits and vegetables, cheese and other foods high in calcium, are all perfect for keeping your teeth and gums healthy this winter!

 Taking care of your oral health is important.
 That’s why we want to ensure that your oral health is in tip top shape this season!
-If you would like to schedule an appointment with our office, give us a call at Simsbury CT Office Phone Number 860-658-1991!
+If you would like to schedule an appointment with our office, give us a call at Simsbury CT Office of Center For Dental Excellence Phone Number 860-658-1991!
 In the mean time, stay warm out there!